-I’m sure most students could tell you that bullying is bad, but we all know bullying still happens in our schools every day.
+Most students know that bullying is bad, and yet bullying still happens in our schools every day.

-Gather your students in a circle, and hold up two apples.
+Gather your students in a group, either in person or via distance learning, and hold up two apples.

 “Well, I don’t really like this one, here,” you’ll say.
 “I think it’s a gross apple.
 It probably doesn’t taste very good.
 And since I don’t like it, I don’t think you guys would like it either.”

 Pass (or show) that apple to a student and have the student tell the apple what he doesn’t like about it.
 Continue going around to all of your student and have each one share an insult:

 - You’re a bad apple.

 - You probably have worms.

 - I should just throw you away.

 Now hold up the other apple.
 “This is my favorite apple.
 It looks so beautiful and juicy.
 I bet it tastes so good.
 I can’t wait to eat it.”